ZipCPU/wbi2c/sw/README.md

 - RXLN: Same as RXN or RXLK--raises TLAST when the byte is available, and does not ACK the result

-- SEND <byte>: Sends the given byte.
-There are two special forms of this command recognized by the assembler.  `SEND <byte>,WR` will send the byte shifted left by one.  `SEND <byte>,RD` will send the byte upshifted by one, and or'd with one.
-These latter two forms are useful for starting a communication, where the first byte needs to identify the ID of the desired device (the `<byte>`), and RD or WR are the last bit in the sequence used to tell the device if you'll be reading from or writing to it.

 Those are the commands actually sent to the underlying I2C controller.
 Another 5 commands exist as well, which will be handled by the instruction decoder: